 5.4 Forum Teleconferences and Forum Meetings

-From time to time the Forum and CWGs will hold Teleconferences and Meetings among the Members and Associate Members, who may participate in person or (where feasible) by teleconference.
+From time to time the Forum and CWGs will hold Teleconferences and Meetings among the Voting Members and Associate Members, who may participate in person or (where feasible) by teleconference.
 Interested Parties and others may be invited by the Forum or CWG Chair, in the Chair’s discretion, to participate in those portions of Teleconferences and CWG Meetings that are relevant to their expertise or their participation.

 5.5 IPR policies

-As a requirement for membership, Members must execute and return to the CWG Chair the IPR Policy Agreement attached as Exhibit A before participating in any CWG.
+As a requirement for membership, Voting Members must execute and return to the CWG Chair the IPR Policy Agreement attached as Exhibit A before participating in any CWG.
 As the IPR Policy is amended from time to time, Members will be required to execute and return a new IPR Agreement within ninety (90) days of the CWG Chair’s written request.
-If a Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Member’s CWG and Forum membership shall default to an Associate Membership until the agreement is signed and returned.
+If a Voting Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Member’s CWG and Forum membership shall default to an Associate Membership until the agreement is signed and returned.

 As a requirement for participation in any CWG as an Associate Member or Interested Party, Associate Members and Interested Parties must execute and return to the CWG Chair the IPR Policy Agreement attached as Exhibit A before participating in any CWG.
 As the IPR Policy is amended from time to time, Associate Members and Interested Parties will be required to execute and return a new IPR Policy Agreement within ninety (90) days of the CWG Chair’s written request.
 If an Associate Member or Interested Party fails to execute and return the new IPR Policy Agreement within such 90-day period, its participation in Forum calls, meetings, activities, and events shall be suspended until the agreement is signed and returned.